Dynatrace/OneAgent-SDK-for-dotnet/README.md

 ```

 >*Note*: Previous versions of the OneAgent SDK supported tracing of asynchronous methods (which are C# methods that are marked with the `async` keyword) using the method `StartAsync()`.
-This method has been deprecated for technical reasons and the recommended way of tracing asynchronous code are the `TraceAsync` methods (see below).
+This method has been deprecated and the recommended way of tracing asynchronous code are the `TraceAsync` methods (see below).

 Additionally the SDK also offers a convenient `Trace` method.
 This method can be called in both asynchronous and
 synchronous methods.
 In case of an async method you can pass the given async method to the `TraceAsync` method and